 Or, instead of the written executive summary you have the option of creating a 3-minute video about your startup addressing the issues outlined in the Executive Summary Template.

-A panel of preliminary judges will review the applications and select the four Finalists teams.
-Finalists teams will be announced by Wednesday February 26.
+A panel of preliminary judges will review the applications and select the Finalists teams in the Preliminary Round Competition.
+Finalists teams will be announced by Wednesday, March 15.

 What happens if I make it to the Finalist Round?